MPScam/MPScam.github.io/README.md

 You can display an image by adding ! and wrapping the alt text in [ ].
 Alt text is a short text equivalent of the information in the image.
 Then, wrap the link for the image in parentheses ().

 ![michael park logo](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcQwqpaF8XvSSorbyfeAhpX2S_Yd70dOJaoAsy6JEYFX&s)

+You can add emoji to your writing by typing :EMOJICODE:, a colon followed by the name of the emoji.

+This looks nice! :shipit: